Winter Hiking on the Trails

 The second action has taken on a whole new meaning in the age of selfies and Instagram.
 In the search for the perfect ‘postable’ photo, we’re seeing many more hikers heading off the trails or climbing up and down embankments along the trails.
 In the process, they fail at #2 by causing soil erosion, trampling wildflowers and seedling trees, and damaging nests of ground-nesting species.
 The forests in this area are already stressed by climate change, invasive species and pollution, and fewer young trees are one of the many changes we’re seeing as a result.
 In winter, these young trees are very vulnerable to trampling by people walking, snowshoeing or skiing off trail, so please stay on the marked trails only.
 Dogs must be leashed at all times so that they too stay on the trail.

 Leaving nothing means leaving no trace that you’ve been there.
 There are waste bins at most trailheads so we’re always surprised by how much litter gets left along the trails.
 Please make sure garbage, used masks and pet waste bags are put in the bins or taken home.
 Leaving nothing also means not leaving food for wildlife along the way, as this leads to problems with #3 – killing nothing but time.
-There is plenty of natural food for birds in our nature sanctuaries so they don’t need supplemental food, however, we understand that warm fuzzy feeling that comes with feeding a chickadee.
-We get it if you bring along a few seeds, but please, only a few.
-Do not bring bags of it and never spread food on the ground or on railings, benches or signs.
+There is plenty of natural food for birds in our nature sanctuaries so they don’t need supplemental food.
 You’ll find more information on the research behind this in our blog and video posts, but food left by well-meaning trail users is feeding more than the birds.
 It has resulted in an over-population of predatory animals who are in-turn causing massive declines in local turtles and other ground-nesting species.

 So, there you have it; a simple code of three actions that help to ensure we love nature without loving it to death.
 We’re not quite sure how to cleverly add a fourth, but we’d like to include, “And physically distance” on this list too.
 The truth is that our trails are busier than they’ve ever been, and #4 is all about you, our visitors.
 Many of our trails and boardwalks are narrow and it can be challenging to distance unless we all work together.
 Therefore, keep at least a couple of metres away from others and please carry/wear a mask to protect yourself and others in case you come to a bottleneck.
 To help manage these bottlenecks, some trails are one-way so please respect the signage and your fellow hikers by going with the flow.
 Check the On the Trails page for updates and details.